 On the LeadAbroad team, the program staff are the coaches and program leaders are the team captains – they set the tone and encourage other students by creating a strong sense of community through service projects, social outings, group chats and creative stories.
 They are the peer leaders who step up when needed and make other students feel included.
 Whether you’re joining us on GO, LEAD, DIRECT or PRO, our program leaders will help make your experience abroad impactful and lasting.

 Why should I apply?

-We have four types of program leaders on GO, so there are multiple ways to plug in on the ground.
+We have two types of program leaders on GO, so there are multiple ways to plug in on the ground.

 Community Leader (apply online through your portal): Are you a leader on campus or interested in becoming one in the future?
 Do you feel like you’re the “ringleader” of your crew & want to take your skills abroad?
 Our Community Leader (CL) program is an awesome way to make the most of your summer experience with leadership 101 training, resume boosts and serving as a peer leader on the program.
 CLs will experience an extra level of investment from our staff (and fun invites), opportunities for social media highlights and a connection with other like-minded students on the program.